RENCI/apsviz-timeseriesdb-ingest/README.md

 To ingest the source data, first run the source_meta.bin file:

-./source_meta.bin
+python prepare4Ingest.py --inputTask IngestSourceMeta

 This will ingest meta data on the data sources that will be used as argparse input when running runIngest.py.
 The next step is to ingest the source data into the drf_gauge_source table.
 To do this run the following command:

-python runIngest.py --inputTask Source_data
+python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --databaseDir /home/DataIngesting/DAILY_INGEST/ --inputTask IngestSource

 This will create Source data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_gauge_source table in the database.